Ephraim Kelloways' Place 52 of 75 | 1988 | Etching 52 of 75

 Accessibility Description

 The composition is organized in three distinct planes.
 The foreground shows a wooden picket fence with vertical slats, rendered in grey aquatint tones.
 Beyond the fence, in the middle ground, stands a male figure dressed in dark clothing facing a brightly coloured red door.
 The door is hand-coloured in vivid coral-red and pink tones, with visible decorative hardware: hinges along the left edge, a horseshoe near the top, and what appears to be a crossbar or latch.
-The figure's dark silhouette casts a shadow across the door's surface.

 The door belongs to a two-storey weathered house rendered in grey aquatint, with horizontal clapboard siding clearly visible.
 The house rises to the right and behind the door.
 In the upper left, a small outbuilding or shed is visible, with a female figure standing near its entrance.
 The sky occupies substantial space in the upper composition, showing sweeping horizontal bands of varying tones—lighter near the horizon, darker above—created through subtle aquatint gradations.
 Light appears to emanate from behind the house, creating a glow effect.